 3D Energy and the Prairie Agricultural Machinery Institute (PAMI) have collaborated on a three-year-long study (2019-2021) to assess the energy consumption of grain drying in Alberta, Canada.
-This report illustrates combined data from 2019 and 2020.
-In 2019, a total of 36 in-bin systems and 5 continuous grain dryers were metered.
-In 2020, 18 in-bin systems and 2 continuous dryers were utilized.
-Of the 18 in-bin systems, 11 were direct-fired natural gas systems, 4 were indirect-fired natural gas-fired systems, and 3 bins were heated using solar air collectors.
-An additional 12 bins of aeration-only are included within the appendix.
+This report illustrates combined data from 2019, 2020 and 2021.
+A total of 37 in-bin systems including 5 continuous grain dryers were monitored across 14 locations throughout Alberta.
+The in-bin systems are a mixture of direct-fired natural gas systems and indirect-fired natural gas-fired systems.
+A few unique systems were also monitored including an indirect diesel fired systems and 3 bins heated using solar air collectors.
+Data on 12 unheated aeration-only style bins are included within the appendix.

-Energy consumption per tonne of moisture removed (specific energy GJ/T Moisture Removed) was the chosen energy performance metric, as it allows for easy comparison between different system types, regardless of initial grain moisture, final grain moisture, and volume of grain dried.
-Observations found in the 2019 and 2020 study will be used to compare different methods of grain drying based on specific energy, lowest operating costs, and lowest greenhouse gas emissions.
-Outcomes from these studies may act as a guideline for new producers looking to learn about different drying methods, or for existing producers to improve current systems.
+Energy consumption per tonne of moisture removed (specific energy GJ/T Moisture Removed) allows for easy comparison between different system types, regardless of initial grain moisture, final grain moisture, and volume of grain dried.
+Observations found in the study will be used to compare different methods of grain drying based on specific energy, lowest operating costs, and lowest greenhouse gas emissions.
+Outcomes from these studies may act as a guideline for new producers learning about different drying methods, or for existing producers to improve current systems.
 Table A includes energy consumption from all in-bin systems while Table B includes energy consumption from all Continuous drying systems.